Fayob/hello-react-front-end/README.md

 # 📖 Hello-Rails-React  <a name="about-project"></a>

-This app is all about building rails Api.
+This app is all about building a front end that fetches data from my rails backend API.

 ## 🛠 Built With <a name="built-with"></a>